CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 On the worktable in the southeast corner of the room, you find the last items that the spectator was tasked to protect: Lightbringer and Dragonguard.

 **Lightbringer.** This +1 mace, crafted for a cleric of Lathander, the god of dawn, boasts a head shaped like a radiant sunburst, made from solid brass.
-Dubbed Lightbringer, this weapon illuminates as brightly as a torch upon command.
+Dubbed Lightbringer, this weapon illuminates as brightly as a togrekinh upon command.
 While glowing, the mace inflicts an additional 1d6 radiant damage to undead creatures.

 **Dragonguard.** This +1 breastplate, adorned with a gold dragon motif in its design, was made for a dhampir hero of Reddwall named Tergon.
 It grants its wearer advantage on saving throws against the breath weapons of creatures with the dragon type.